Skip to main content

 How insurers underwrite accountant applications

-Tertiary-qualified accountants are among the most uniformly favourable occupations across the panel.
-CPA-qualified, CA-qualified, or degree-qualified accountants are placed in each insurer's top professional class, the same tier used for actuaries, lawyers, and other credentialed white-collar professionals.
-Daily duties dominate the assessment: an office-only accountant with no field work, no client-site visits, and no manual duties generally meets the criteria for the highest categorisation.
-Where the variation appears is at the boundary of the profession.
-Bookkeepers, accounting clerks, and accounts clerks without a relevant degree typically land in a lower professional class.
-Several insurers add an income test alongside the qualification test, so a non-degree-qualified senior with strong earnings can sometimes be assessed in the higher tier while a junior on standard award wages cannot.
-Self-employed accountants, including partners in a practice and sole-trader BAS agents, are accepted but face standard self-employment income-evidence requirements at application.
-Specialist variants, audit, forensic accounting, tax agency, insolvency, are usually assessed similarly to general practice provided the work remains office-based and analytical.
+Qualified accountants are among the most consistently well-treated occupations across our panel of insurers.
+A CPA, CA, or degree-qualified accountant is usually placed in each insurer's top professional tier, the same one used for other credentialed professionals, which means cover is generally straightforward and on standard terms.
+Your daily duties matter most: an office-only accountant with no field or client-site work and no manual duties generally meets the top category.
+The variation appears at the edges of the profession.
+Bookkeepers and accounting clerks without a relevant degree usually sit one tier lower, although several insurers also look at income, so a non-degree senior on strong earnings can sometimes reach the higher tier while a junior on standard wages cannot.
+Self-employed accountants, including practice partners and sole-trader BAS agents, are accepted, with the usual self-employed income evidence at application.
+Specialist areas such as audit, forensic accounting, tax, and insolvency are usually assessed much like general practice, as long as the work stays office-based and analytical.

 How the 9-insurer panel treats accountants